Mobileye: History

 In December 2021, Intel announced its plan to take Mobileye public via in 2022, while maintaining its majority ownership, this time on Nasdaq.
 In October 2022, Intel offered 5–6% of outstanding shares, raising $861 million on 41 million shares.
 This valued Mobileye at around $17 billion – more than what Intel had paid in 2017.
 Intel continued to hold all Class B shares, giving itself an overall 99.4% of voting power.

+In January 2026, it was announced Mobileye had agreed to acquire Mentee Robotics (a company co-founded by Amnon Shashua in 2022) for approximately $900 million, subject to customary closing conditions.
+The acquisition was intended to expand Mobileye’s activities in physical artificial intelligence, with Mentee Robotics continuing to operate as an independent unit following completion, which was expected in the first quarter of 2026.

 Partnerships

 Mobileye formed partnerships with various automakers.
 Mobileye launched multiple series productions for LDW on GM Cadillac STS and DTS vehicles, and on BMW 5 and 6 Series vehicles.
 In 2016, Mobileye and Delphi formed a partnership to develop an autonomous driving system.
 In early 2017, Mobileye announced a partnership with BMW to integrate Mobileye technology into vehicles going to market in 2018.
 In 2018, Mobileye announced partnerships with BMW, Nissan and Volkswagen.
 In 2019, Mobileye and NIO announced that they would partner on the development of AVs for consumer markets in China and other major territories.
 In July 2020, Mobileye and Ford announced a deal in which Mobileye would supply its EyeQ camera-based gear and software across Ford's global product line.
 Also in 2020, Mobileye partnered with WILLER29 to launch a robotaxi service in Japan, Taiwan and Southeast Asia and with Geely for ADAS.
 The same year, Intel announced that it had acquired Moovit, a mobility-as-a-service (MaaS) company, to enhance Mobileye's MaaS offering.

 In February 2021, Mobileye, Transdev Autonomous Transport System (ATS) and Lohr Group formed a partnership to develop and deploy autonomous shuttles, and in April Mobileye announced a partnership with Udelv on the company's Transporter electric self-driving delivery vehicle.
 In 2021, Toyota Motor Corp. selected Mobileye and German supplier ZF to develop and supply ADAS and Mobileye began a partnership with Mahindra.

+In December 2025, Mobileye announced the lay-off of about 200 employees, or 5% of its global workforce.
+This is par of the company's plan to regroup in light of falling demand and revenue.